 As currently required as part of the computation and canvass of returns, counties must complete the statistical sample required by law (25 P.S. § 3031.17).

-A county board of elections is required to conduct a statistical sample of a random sample of at least two percent (2%) of the ballots cast or two thousand (2,000) ballots, whichever number is fewer.
+County boards of elections are required to conduct a statistical recount of a random sample of at least 2% of the ballots cast or 2,000 ballots, whichever number is fewer.

-In 2019 and 2020, the Department of State began to pilot additional risk-limiting audits at the county level and across the Commonwealth.
-One of the goals of these pilots was to begin to test models and best practices for enhanced post-election audits that are scientifically designed to strengthen election integrity, confirm the accuracy of election outcomes, and provide confidence to voters that their votes are being counted accurately.
+In 2019 and 2020, the Department of State piloted additional risk-limiting audits at the county level and across the commonwealth.
+One of the goals of these pilots was to test models and best practices for enhanced post-election audits that are scientifically designed to strengthen election integrity, confirm the accuracy of election outcomes, and bolster voter confidence.

 Sixty-three participating counties reviewed a statistical sample of over 45,000 randomly selected ballots from the November 3, 2020, General Election.
 The results of the sample mirrored the reported presidential election results across the participating counties within a fraction of a percentage point, providing confirmation of the accuracy of the vote count.

 - Counties created ballot manifests, which are spreadsheets identifying the organization of and numbers of cast ballots in each county.
 All ballot types were included – in-person, mail-in, absentee and provisional.

 - After the counties uploaded their manifests to the audit software, a random seed number was generated, and the audit software selected the random list of ballots to be retrieved by each county.